To Love a Sunburnt Country

 Sometimes, just sometimes, a book comes to you with almost no conscious thought.
 And yet for years I’ve denied this happens.

-Kids’ favourite question is, ‘Where do you get your inspiration’.
+Kids’ favourite question is, ‘Where do you get your inspiration?’.
 I tell them there is no such animal.
-Each book is made up of millions of ideas, observations, themes, all drawn together and built up over years.
+Each book is made up of millions of ideas, observations and themes, all drawn together and built up over years.
 A book never spears down from the ether into your brain.
 Instead there are years of work and thought and planning and rewriting.

-The book is To Love a Sunburnt Country, about 200,000 words written in three weeks, and then revised a little after the editor had seen it.
-There’ll be other small changes along the editorial process till it comes out on December 1.
+The book is To Love a Sunburnt Country, about 200,000 words written in three weeks, and then revised a little after the editor had seen it, released in December that year.
 But mostly, that book just came to me.
 And reading it – crying for both the beauty and the tragedy of the human race and the many, many wastes of love – I can’t believe I wrote it.

 Yet, in another way I have been writing this book since I was three years old.

 When I was three years old I glimpsed my best friend’s father down a darkened corridor.
 I thought he was a human spider.
 I screamed, and kept on screaming till my mother fetched me away.
 She explained to me, carefully, slowly: he had been crucified in a Japanese prisoner-of-war camp, each joint dislocated, scars slashed across his face.

 I knew, even then, that I would write this book, not to apologise or lessen the anguish I had caused that man – that was and is impossible – but to bear witness.

 To Love a Sunburnt Country is about the years when Australians had to defend their land from enemy invasion.
 It is many threads drawn together, trying to show an entire nation’s experience not just of war, but love of country.